 Volunteers need to have graduated from high school and be at least 18 years old, unless you volunteer as a family unit.

-For more information, contact the Volunteer Engagement Program staff.
+For more information, contact the Short-Term Mission staff.

 Cultivate is a program for 18- to 25-year-olds to partner with RCA missionaries for a summer or a full year and see how God is at work in another part of the globe.